hyundai-robotics/doc-hi6-open-api/0-intro/3-sample-code/README.md

 - In this document, we will only explain the calls to the GET and POST methods using C# and python.

-- Let's assume you are making a request to a Hi6 controller with IP address 192.168.1.150.
+- Let's assume you are making a request to a ${cont_model} controller with IP address 192.168.1.150.